Footsteps of Saint Paul in Greece: Thessaloniki to Athens

 FAQ

-- Aboard the Celestyal Olympia on the tour extension, you’ll find ambient lounges across the ship, restaurants featuring authentic cuisine, a fully equipped gym, library, two pools, and so much more.
+- Aboard the Celestyal Discovery on the tour extension, you’ll find ambient lounges across the ship, restaurants featuring authentic cuisine, a fully equipped gym, library, two pools, and so much more.
 See a detailed summary of the ship’s amenities and available cabins on their website.

 - All cabins on this tour are standard outside cabins with a view of the water and come equipped with air conditioning, a telephone, hair dryer, safety deposit box, and television.